AndyDrewDev/book-library-app/README.md

 # Book Library App

+## Project Description

 An application for managing your personal book library with the ability to add, delete, and mark favorite books.
+The Book Library App is a web application that uses Netlify Functions for the backend and provides an API for retrieving book data.

+## Project Features

+- Using Redux for application state management
+- Asynchronous API requests using createAsyncThunk
+- Persisting application state between sessions using Redux Persist
+- Error handling and notification display
+- Filtering and sorting books

 ## Project Structure